garrettgman/garrettgman.github.io/foundations.md

 ## The data science worldview

 Science is based on a simple idea, that the best way to learn about the world is to observe it.
+However, observation reveals that everything in the world varies.
+Quantities like the temperature of the air and the salinity of the sea change from moment to moment and from place to place.
+If you closely observe the same quantity twice, you will notice these changes, even if the changes are minute.

+This natural variation creates a dilemma for scientists.
+The things we observe are true for a specific time and place.
+A scientist must make additional observations to collect reliable information about other times and other places.
+To learn about the universe at large, a scientist would need to make an infinite number of observations, which is an impossible task.

+Scientists get around this dilemma by acting as if the world behaves according to laws of cause and effect.
+According to this view, the outcome of every event is determined by a set of causes, which are themselves determined by a set of causes, and so on.
+This behavior would explain natural variation.
+The value of every quantity is determined by a set of causes, or initial conditions.
+These conditions vary from place to place and moment to moment, which makes the quantity vary.

+This view also suggests that patterns of variation provide evidence about the cause and effect laws that cause the variation.
+Scientists study patterns of variation to discover these laws.
+For example, use experiments to control isolate the causes that cause a measurable quantity to vary.
+So far this worldview has been tremendously productive.

+***

 Data scientists extend this idea by studying measurements, a specifc type of observation.
 A _measurement_ is an observation that is

 1. made with a reproducible method
 2. recorded in a precise way